dst/micro-loan/README.md

 - CQRS

 ## Known issues
-Required info and description in model are missing in Swagger doc, because ApiModelProperty is not yet implemented ( https://github.com/martypitt/swagger-springmvc/issues/281 ).
+- Required info and description in model are missing in Swagger doc, because ApiModelProperty is not yet implemented ( https://github.com/martypitt/swagger-springmvc/issues/281 ).
 Response model is also not available (@ApiResponse, response).
+- Broken integration test due to Swagger

-Git info is not available at Heroku.
+- Git info is not available at Heroku.

 ## Disclaimer
 All Spring Boot Actuator endpoints are turn on and are available at server port.
 It is convenience when testing,